ucloud/uai-sdk/examples/tensorflow/train/crnn/README.md

 ### Download dataset
 The model is trained on a subet of [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/).
 You should download and unzip the dataset to get trainning data.
 ### Preparing tfrecords
-Firstly,you need to supply a txt file named sample.txt to specify the relative path to the image data dir and it's corresponding text label.
+First, you should provide a txt file named sample.txt to specify the relative path to the image data dir and its corresponding text label.
 For example
 ```
 /1/2/373_coley_14845.jpg coley
 /1//100_eunice_26759.jpg eunice
 ```
 You can generate tfrecords file in a docker container.
-I suggest you to generate the docker image by crnn-generate-tfrecords.Dockerfile .
+You can generate the docker image by using crnn-generate-tfrecords.Dockerfile.
 You can storage data  according to the following structure .
 For example,1/2/373_coley_14845.jpg and 1/2/100_eunice_26759.jpg are examples of the training data we extracted from Synth 90k.

 Because the relative path of the training data is stored in Test/sample.txt and Traing/sample.txt , Training data should be placed in the same directory as the Test and Train folders.<br>